-Gulf Keystone Petroleum is the operator of the Shaikan Field, situated about 60 km to the north-west of Erbil covering an area of 283 km².
-The Company has a Production Sharing Contract with the Ministry of Natural Resources and has an 80% working interest in the Shaikan licence.
+Gulf Keystone Petroleum is the operator of the Shaikan Field, situated about 60 km to the north-west of Erbil covering an area of 280 km².
+The Company has a Production Sharing Contract with the KRG and has an 80% working interest in the Shaikan licence.

-Production facility with nameplate capacity of 20,000 bopd is expected to increase to 27,500 bopd in 2020.
+Production facility with current production capacity of 27,500 bopd.
+Debottlenecking activities remain on track to further increase production capacity to over 30,000 bopd in Q1 2021.
 Since December 2019, all oil produced is exported via pipeline.
-Five production wells are currently tied-in to PF-1, with no artificial lift.
+Six production wells are currently tied-in to PF-1, with no artificial lift.

 - SH-10 & SH-11

-Production facility with a nameplate capacity of 20,000 bopd is expected to increase to 27,500 bopd in 2020.
-Since July 2018 all oil produced is exported via pipeline.
+Production facility with current nameplate capacity of 20,000 bopd, expected to increase to 27,500 bopd with the recommencement of drilling activities.
+Since July 2018, all oil produced is exported via pipeline.
 Five production wells are currently tied-in to PF-2, with one on artificial lift.

 The Shaikan Field is one of the largest oil discoveries in the Kurdistan Region of Iraq and has been in production since July 2013.
-To date, the field has produced in excess of 70 Million Stock Tank Barrels and has estimated 2P reserves of 578 Million Stock Tank Barrels, as at 31 December 2019.
-GKP has a vision to grow production to 110,000 bopd over the coming years, with a near-term target of 55,000 bopd in Q3 2020.
+To date, the field has produced in excess of 85 million stock tank barrels (“MMstb”).
+A Competent Person’s Report was prepared by ERCE Equipoise as at 31 December 2020 confirming estimated gross 2P reserves + 2C resources of 798 MMstb.
+GKP has a vision to grow production in phases to 110,000 bopd over the coming years.

 - One of the largest fields in Kurdistan by reserves and production

-- Cumulative production to date of over 70 MMstb
+- Cumulative production to date of over 85 MMstb (Jurassic)

 - Steady production; pressure decline in line with predictions